Yubo logo

 📲 About Yubo

-Developed and operated by Paris-based company Twelve App, Yubo is available to download for free on the App Store and Google Play.
+Developed and operated by France-based company Twelve-App (address: 59 rue de Ponthieu, Bureau 562, 75008 Paris), Yubo is available to download for free on the App Store and Google Play.

 âś… Safety on Yubo